LIDORT History

 LIDORT Capabilities

-LIDORT is a pure scattering RT model; it ingests total optical properties (layer optical depths, single scattering albedos and phase-function Legendre expansion coefficients) and their linearizations, and total surface properties.
-It does not distinguish individual atmospheric absorbers and scatterers, and (for surface BRDFs) the type of surface.
+LIDORT is a pure scattering RT model; it ingests total optical properties (layer optical depths, single scattering albedos and either phase-function Legendre expansion coefficients or phase function input for specified input geometries) and their linearizations, and total surface properties.
+It does not distinguish individual atmospheric absorbers and scatterers, and (for surface BRDFs) the type of reflecting surface.

-LIDORT treats multiple scattering in plane-parallel geometry, but for the single scattering field, solar and line-of-sight beams may be computed more accurately for curved spherical media (pseudo-spherical approximation).
-This "enhanced sphericity" treatment is suitable for important satellite applications involving wide off-nadir viewing geometry, and horizontal variations in the line-of-sight direction.
+LIDORT treats multiple scattering in plane-parallel geometry, but for the single scattering (or first-order (FO)) field, solar and line-of-sight (LOS) beams may be computed more accurately for curved spherical media.
+This is the pseudo-spherical approximation for solar-beam attenuation.
+This "FO sphericity correction" is important for satellite applications involving wide-angle off-nadir viewing geometry, and horizontal variations in the line-of-sight direction.
+More recently, a multiple scatter sphericity correction has been added to the code, in which the calculation of multiple scatter source terms is allowed to follow changes in geometrical configurations for LOS paths in curved media.

 LIDORT has a complete black-body atmospheric and surface thermal emission treatment; a full linearization capability is installed for thermal sources - this includes temperature Jacobians through the use of Planck function derivatives.